MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/create-workspace-resource.md

 ### Codeless monitoring

 For codeless monitoring of services like Azure Functions and Azure App Services, you can first create your workspace-based Application Insights resource.
 Then you point to that resource when you configure monitoring.
-Alternatively, you can create an new Application Insights resource as part of Application Insights enablement.
+Alternatively, you can create a new Application Insights resource as part of Application Insights enablement.

 ## Create a resource automatically